 The Benefits of Recess

 For many school-aged children, recess is the highlight of their day.
 The break from classroom instruction provides an opportunity for kids to reenergize as they enjoy fresh air and opportunities for creative play and socialization.
-Today’s playgrounds are designed to thrill and encourage imagination, which helps with cognitive development.
-Recess may be the only opportunity children have to get outside during the school day, so it is vitally important.
+Today’s playgrounds are designed to thrill and encourage imagination, which helps with cognitive development while increasing their physical activity.

 - Recess improves memory, attention, and concentration

-- Recess helps kids stay on-task in the classroom
+- Recess helps kids stay on task in the classroom

 - Recess reduces disruptive behavior in the classroom